dvorka/mindforger/CONTRIBUTING.md

 }
 ```

-Example of how to format code to keep it under 88 columns:
+Example of how to format code to keep it under 88 columns (Python's black style):

 ```cpp
 void MainWindowPresenter::doActionOrganizerMoveNoteToNextVisibleQuadrant(Note* note)